Got an unspent conviction?

 Do you have any criminal convictions which are not spent?

 Convictions that are unspent must be disclosed when applying for a new role, or a product such as a mortgage or insurance.
-The length of time that you need to disclose your unspent conviction depends on the crime.
+The length of time that you need to disclose your unspent conviction depends on the sentence.
 You do not have to disclose a spent conviction (or any driving or motoring conviction) to your insurer.

 Declaring a conviction